obsidian-tasks-group/obsidian-tasks/README.md

     ```

 #### Layout options
-You can hide certain elements of rendered list with the "hide" option.
+You can hide certain elements of the rendered list with the "hide" option.

 The following options exist: